javanotes/gdrive/README.md

 A spring boot project to exercise google drive integration using Java client libraries.
 The project has been been registered by the name ``Elementary`` in Google dev console.
 It requires two OAuth consent from user for managing Drive files.

 Assumptions/Limitations:
 - Only relatively small files (<5mb) have been tested for upload/download.
-Google format mimes (docx/xlsx etc) have not been tested
+Does not support Google format mime types (docx/xlsx etc) have not been tested
 - The service layer junits (basically integration tests) use `installed application` style OAuth2 flow.
 Thus an auth token will be downloaded the first time tests are run.
 This will require to open a link in browser, as printed in console to authenticate google credentials